 #3: They Are Providing the Wrong (Or No) Incentives

 Finally, e-wallet providers in Latin America have not solved customers’ daily problems.
 Banks and others must consider what Latin American consumers need in their day-to-day—what pain points do they experience in their daily lives that wallets could help solve?

 Appealing to Latin Americans’ desire for credit is a surefire way to earn loyal customers.
 Miami-based mobile payments company YellowPepper understands this well and partnered with Banco Davivienda in Colombia to implement e-wallet payments in the Apple Store.
 Apple customers apply for a virtual credit card with the store cashier; if approved, a virtual MasterCard is issued and automatically connected to the customer’s Davivienda e-wallet.
 The customer then receives a text message containing a seven digit dynamic code, which he provides to the cashier, and the purchase is charged to the newly issued virtual card.
 The results of this pilot have been impressive: in the first month of launch, Davivienda issued more than 10,000 cards, with total monthly volume exceeding $10 million.
 This program has enabled thousands of Colombians with first-time credit and to access Apple products that would otherwise be out of reach.

 Case studies such as this one are also rare in the region.
 More creative thinking about the practical needs and potential solutions for Latin American consumers is needed in the e-wallet space.

 E-wallets in Latin America are still emergent and in an experimental phase.
-The region is entering into a demographic and technological era, however, which supports the adoption of e-wallets.
+The region is entering IGNORE INTO a demographic and technological era, however, which supports the adoption of e-wallets.

 LatinAmerican Post | Lindsay Lehr